erikbjorvik/mod250Ex2/README.md

 ```

 ## Other things we've done:
 * Made a JMS topic with 2 subscribers.
 This topic notifies subscribers when someone wins an auction.
-A small bug keeps this from functing correctly.
 * Made a REST test.
 * Enabled HTTPS
 * Encrypted passwords
 * Implemented login with standard form-based login method of Java EE with users in JDBC Realm

 ## What we didn't have time to do:
-* Make a GUI so that the client application can bid on products